 These are suffered by guilty and innocent alike.
 Whether one voted for or against spending to repair the building, one can be killed in the collapse.
 And the same is true about monetary collapse.
 Indeed, in a catastrophic failure, one may be lucky to get out alive.

 In certain things, there are perverse incentives.
 Those in charge seek to cheat, neglect the capital, and conceal the consequences.
-So consumptions of the edifice on which everyone depends continues.
+So consumption of the edifice on which everyone depends continues.

 Until it cannot.